StarKRE22/Atomic/README.md

 unnecessary complexity. **Atomic Framework** encourages a **procedural approach**, promoting the use of `static methods` and a `centralized data registry` instead of decentralized objects.

-### 4. Reactive Programming

-The framework uses **reactive properties and collections** to observe entity state and respond to data changes in real time.
-Games naturally fit the **event-chain model**, where changes in one entity trigger reactions in others.
-Using reactive programming, these interactions can be expressed clearly and efficiently, reducing boilerplate and keeping the flow of game logic consistent.

 ---

 ## 📚 Documentation